 While there’s no easy formula that can be applied to determine exactly how much or how fast an adult’s scoliosis is going to progress, the most common pattern is that as patients get older, their curvature increases as more time goes by.

-In treating these types of cases, what we want to do is halt that progression.
+In treating scoliosis these types of cases, what we want to do is halt that progression.
 While there’s not a lot of long-term research regarding adult scoliosis, in my experience, almost every case of adult scoliosis will progress eventually; it’s only with treatment intervention that the progressive line can be altered.

 The best method for altering the progressive line in adults with scoliosis is to combine bracing and rehabilitation.
 Here at the Scoliosis Reduction Center, this is our approach: to combine various forms of treatment to bring our patients the advantage of multiple treatment options.